Saint Joseph's University: Recent mergers

-Origin of North America's First College of Pharmacy

-On June 1, 2022, Saint Joseph's University acquired University of the Sciences (Philadelphia College of Pharmacy).
-This acquisition added professional programs in health and science, including occupational therapy, physical therapy, physician assistant, and pharmacy to Saint Joseph's University.
-This merger means that St. Joe's can now trace its history to February 1821, when 68 apothecaries met at Carpenters' Hall to establish improved scientific standards and develop better training programs.
+In February 1821, 68 apothecaries met at Carpenters' Hall to establish improved scientific standards and develop better training programs.
 Classes began nearly immediately, making the Philadelphia College of Pharmacy the first institution of higher learning in the United States dedicated to the field of pharmacy.

 In 1825, the college began publishing the first academic journal in the United States dedicated to pharmacy.
 The apothecaries formalized their new association through a constitution, which declared their intent to establish a school of pharmacy to enhance their vocation and to "guard the drug market from the introduction of spurious, adulterated, deteriorated or otherwise mischievous articles, which are too frequently forced into it".

-Mergers

-In March 2022, Saint Joseph's University's planned merger with the University of the Sciences (formerly known as Philadelphia College of Pharmacy) was approved by the Middle States Commission on Higher Education.
-On June 1, 2022, it also merged with the University of the Sciences.